dayton-notes/medicine/content/01-Body Systems/Neurology/Vertigo.md

-#### Pearls
+### Pearls
-- lack of objecive gait abnormality has 99% NPV for dizzy stroke
+- lack of objective gait abnormality has 99% NPV for dizzy stroke
 Strategy:
 In the ED